How to write a design brief

 You have all of your information ready, but you still may be asking: How can I ensure my design brief is clear and effective?

-Ask yourself these questions as you read each section:
+To streamline your design brief, ask yourself these questions as you read each section:

 • Does it make sense?